 For example, a hearing aid including an integrated deep neural network (DNN) has been implemented using Zephyr.
 The DNN was trained using 12 million sounds to enable the hearing aid to process audio inputs and provide an output optimized to support how the brain processes sound.

 Hearing aids are highly resource-constrained devices that demand minimal power consumption, small code size, and, in this case, provide a significant amount of processing power.
 A custom chipset based on Zephyr was developed that can run always-on digital signal processing (DSP) algorithms.
 Several high-efficiency processing cores are included in the system.
 In addition to audio processing, they manage real-time and continuous wireless connectivity between the left and right hearing aids.
-The devices can run for an entire day on a single-button cell battery.
+The devices can run on a single button cell battery for an entire day.

 TinyML and Zephyr